CloudForgeCI/cfc-core/docs/databases/DATABASE-DEPLOYMENT-GUIDE.md

 For issues or questions:
 1. Check the [Troubleshooting](#troubleshooting) section
-2. Review [DATABASE-IMPLEMENTATION-GAPS.md](../../DATABASE-IMPLEMENTATION-GAPS.md) for known limitations
+2. Review [Advanced Database Configuration](#advanced-database-configuration) section for features in development
-3. Open an issue at [github.com/anthropics/cloudforge](https://github.com/anthropics/cloudforge/issues)
+3. Open an issue at [github.com/CloudForgeCI/cfc-core](https://github.com/CloudForgeCI/cfc-core/issues)

 ---